tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 The smart-meter base (Landis+Gyr, Iskraemeco, Kaifa, Sagemcom) reports consumption data via CDMA to the metering platform.
 The meters record consumption as a cumulative register and as the interval readings they send to the platform, which aggregates across customers, feeders, and the entire network.
-Consumption patterns, anomalies, and the relationship between meter readings and network measurements form the observable layer for metering integrity.

 ## Normal consumption patterns and baselines